PranavSriram18/genai_foundations/docs/series/moe.md

 # The Sparsity Frontier: Advances in Kimi K2 and DeepSeek V3

 ## 1. Introduction
+When we ask an LLM "what is the capital of Kenya?", we effectively pay for its proficiency in literature, medieval history, and quantum mechanics, despite the bounded scope of our question.
-A core design limitation of standard <span class="term">dense LLMs</span> is the tight coupling between parameter count ("knowledge") and per-token FLOP count (the amount of "work" required to generate a token), due to knowledge being *diffuse* across parameters rather than *localized* to subsets of them.
-When we ask "what is the capital of Kenya?", we effectively pay for the LLM's proficiency in literature, medieval history, and quantum mechanics, despite the bounded scope of our question.
+In standard <span class="term">dense</span> models, every parameter is active in the generation of each token, creating a tight coupling between parameter count ("knowledge") and FLOP count (the amount of "work" required to generate a token).
+Knowledge is *diffuse* across the model's parameters rather than *localized* to subsets of them.
+One implication of this is that naively scaling models would increase the already massive computational, energy, and capital costs of inference.

 A natural solution to this problem is <span class="idea">sparsity</span>: selectively activate a
 <span class="idea">bounded subset</span> of parameters for each token, thereby decoupling memory and